 Compliantly Handle Servicing Scenarios Involving Bankrupt Debtors and Successors in Interest

-In this session, financial services attorney Chrys D. Lemon will provide detailed look at the requirements for successors in interest and for debtors in bankruptcy.
+In this session, financial services attorney Chrys D. Lemon will provide a detailed look at the requirements for successors in interest and for debtors in bankruptcy.
 Lemon will provide detailed summaries, including easy-to-use guides and charts, for handling servicing scenarios involving bankrupt debtors and successors in interest.
-He will also use examples of how the rules apply in different situations.
-This session will help you prepare for the compliance deadline of April 19, 2018.
+He will also use examples of how the rules apply in different situations so that you are fully prepared for the compliance.

 This session will answer your questions related to: